magento/devdocs/guides/v2.3/frontend-dev-guide/themes/theme-create.md

 When your theme changes are not visible even after clearing the cache, try redeploying your static files using `magento setup:static-content:deploy` or add the `-f` argument to force deploy static content in any deployment mode in case you aren't in production mode.

 {: .bs-callout-info }
-Running this command with `-f` argument will fix any issues regarding deployment of static content, but will remove all symlinks and will deploy actual static content files.
+Running this command with the `-f` argument can fix issues regarding deployment of static content, but removes **all** symlinks and deploys the actual static content files.

 ## What's next {#next}